Marketing Mistakes to Avoid

 Social media is a great way to connect with new shoppers and existing customers.
 However, many businesses ineffectively manage their channels which can minimize these benefits or even produce adverse effects.

 A critical mistake is posting inconsistently.
 These channels might go dormant for months, only to “binge post” several posts in a day or week.
-This behavior doesn’t foster a relationship with the channel’s followers and doesn’t produce the top-of-mind awareness for which social media is well-positioned.
-Instead, commit to a posting schedule that can be sustained long-term and use tools such as a content library and scheduling to assist you.
+This behavior doesn’t foster a relationship with followers or produce the top-of-mind awareness for which social media is well-positioned.
+Instead, commit to a posting schedule that’s sustainable long-term and use tools like a content library and post scheduling to assist you.

 Another error is to post exclusively sales-focused content.
-Let’s face it: people don’t enjoy being sold to and often unfollow these channels rather quickly.
-Instead, provide your followers with the content they want to engage with and mix in sales content and other “asks” sparingly to maximize their impact.
-Many organizations follow an 80/20 rule of 80% of their content being educational and/or entertaining with only 20% or less being sales-focused.
+Let’s face it – people don’t enjoy being sold to and often unfollow these channels rather quickly.
+Instead, provide your followers with the content they want to engage with and mix in your “asks” sparingly to maximize their impact.
+Many organizations follow an 80/20 rule of 80% of their content being educational or entertaining with only 20% or less being sales-focused.

 Summary

 As with any endeavor, marketing a business presents a minefield to navigate.
 This is only heightened by the industry’s ever-changing landscape.
-Following our tips above, along with managing projects with a thoughtful and intentional approach, can go a long way in avoiding common pitfalls.
-If our team can answer any questions or assist your business with its marketing, feel free to contact us.
+Following our tips above and managing projects with a thoughtful approach can go a long way in avoiding common pitfalls.
+If our team can answer any questions or assist your business with its marketing, contact us.

 Taylor Brown